Coral-billed ground cuckoo

 The coral-billed ground cuckoo (Carpococcyx renauldi), also known as Renauld's ground cuckoo, is a large terrestrial species of cuckoo in the family Cuculidae.
+Its feathers have a glossy violet-black color.
+This bird can grow up to 65–70 centimeters in size.
 It is found in Cambodia, Laos, Thailand, and Vietnam.
-Its natural habitat is tropical moist lowland forests.
+Its natural habitat is tropical moist lowland forest.
+These birds feed on small invertebrates or insects.
+Animals like Shrews, Squirrels, Snakes, and Macaques are great threats to these birds and their nests.
 Its English name refers to its coral-red bill, which separates it from the two other members of the genus Carpococcyx.